 - 1. Using verbatim paragraphs of text without proper citation. - 2.
 Copying most or all of a paper, article, or other document. - 3.
-Using all or part of another student's work, with or without that person's knowledge or permission.

-4. Allowing your work to be copied by another student, in whole or in part.
-(Note: Selling or assisting in the sale of such work may violate Massachusetts General Law part IV, Title I, Chapter 271, Section 50.)

-5. Submitting a paper found online.

-6. Purchasing a paper, spreadsheet, or other content from any source.
-(Note: Selling or assisting in the sale of such work may violate Massachusetts General Law part IV, Title I, Chapter 271, Section 50.)

-- 7. Use of notes, mobile devices, "crib sheets", or other outside help during examinations. - 8.
+Using all or part of another student's work, with or without that person's knowledge or permission. - 4.
+Allowing your work to be copied by another student, in whole or in part.
+(Note: Selling or assisting in the sale of such work may violate Massachusetts General Law part IV, Title I, Chapter 271, Section 50.) - 5.
+Submitting a paper found online. - 6.
+Purchasing a paper, spreadsheet, or other content from any source.
+(Note: Selling or assisting in the sale of such work may violate Massachusetts General Law part IV, Title I, Chapter 271, Section 50.) - 7.
+Use of notes, mobile devices, "crib sheets", or other outside help during examinations. - 8.
 Multiple submissions, or the submission of work previously used for credit at Nichols or any other institution. - 9.
 Multiple minor violations in a single course or across multiple courses are considered a significant violation.

-Unless an instructor specifies otherwise, these guidelines apply to all courses.